GRAM Welcomes Schools & Educators!

 Reinvigorate age-old teaching practices with cutting-edge pedagogy and instructional frameworks.

-During this tour and workshop experience, participants will:
+During a GRAM tour and workshop experience, participants will:

 - Learn how to safely and confidently discuss sensitive subjects and themes with students.